Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

-The \emph{Quantum Approximate Optimization Algorithm} \cite{farhi_quantum_2014} was developed to find approximate solutions to combinatorial optimization problems.
+The \emph{Quantum Approximate Optimization Algorithm} (QAOA) \cite{farhi_quantum_2014} was developed to find approximate solutions to combinatorial optimization problems.
 The algorithm has a hybrid quantum-classical structure in which quantum and classical components alternate.
 During the quantum part, QAOA evaluates the expected value of the objective function with respect to a parameter-dependent quantum state.
 The classical output of the measurements on the quantum circuit acts as a feedback which is processed in the classical part of the algorithm to heuristically compute new parameters for the next quantum iteration.
 The new parameters are computed with the objective of minimizing the expected value of the objective function, thereby increasing the probability of (near-)optimal results, which eventually converges.

-The quantum circuit for QAOA is composed of layers: Each layer is defined by a function of the so-called \emph{mixing Hamiltonian} $H_m$ which describes the initial state and the \emph{problem Hamiltonian}
+The quantum circuit for QAOA is composed of layers: Each layer is defined by a function of the so-called \emph{mixing Hamiltonian} $H_m$ that describes the initial state and the \emph{problem Hamiltonian}

 that describes the objective function.
-For simplicity, one can imagine that for advancing layers in the circuit, the quantum state shifts from the initial state (i.e., the ground state -- which is the eigenvector associated with the minimum eigenvalue -- of the \emph{mixing Hamiltonian}) towards the solution state (i.e., the ground state of \emph{problem Hamiltonian}).
+For simplicity, one can imagine that for advancing layers in the circuit, the quantum state shifts from the initial state (i.e., the ground state -- which is the eigenvector associated with the minimum eigenvalue -- of the \emph{mixing Hamiltonian}) towards the solution state (i.e., the ground state of the \emph{problem Hamiltonian}).